CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 BibTeX:

-- Quasi-standard format that is supported by most reference managers and literature review tools for input/output [1](https://en.wikipedia.org/wiki/Comparison_of_reference_management_software)
+- Quasi-standard format that is supported by most reference managers and literature review tools for input/output `overview <https://en.wikipedia.org/wiki/Comparison_of_reference_management_software>`_.
 - BibTeX is easier for humans to analyze in git-diffs because field names are not abbreviated (this is not the case for Endnote .enl or .ris formats), it is line-based (column-based formats like csv are hard to analyze in git diffs), and it contains less syntactic markup that makes it difficult to read (e.g., XML or MODS)
 - BibTeX is easy to edit manually (in contrast to JSON) and does not force users to prepare the whole dataset at a very granular level (like CSL-JSON/YAML, which requires each author name to be split into the first, middle, and last name)
 - BibTeX can be augmented (including additional fields for the record origin, status, etc.)